eme64/blog/_posts/2026-03-19-Hotspot-JVM-Vectorization.md

-Vectorized load and store instructions can load and store whole vectors of data, and vectorized arithmetic instructions can be used to perform element-wise additions, multiplications, etc. This means we perform multiple operations per instructions - the number of operations depends on how many elements the vector holds.
+Vectorized load and store instructions can load and store whole vectors of data, and vectorized arithmetic instructions can be used to perform element-wise additions, multiplications, etc. This means we perform multiple operations per instruction - the number of operations depends on how many elements the vector holds.
 Hence SIMD: a Single Instruction (e.g. addition) is distributed over Multiple Data - all the elements in the vector.